gdlcf88/Articles/Introduce-DTM-To-Support-Multi-Tenant-Multi-Database-Scene/en/article.md

-# Introduce DTM Event Boxes To Support Multi-Tenant Multi-Database Scene
+# Introduce DTM To Support Multi-Tenant Multi-Database Scene

 I will show you how to solve the [issue #10036](https://github.com/abpframework/abp/issues/10036) using the DTM's 2-phase messages pattern.